-Known as one of the best hikes in all of Colorado, Ice Lakes is a spectacular hike that brings you to the bluest, most beautiful lake you’ll ever see.
-The crystalline waters are surrounded by dozens of gorgeous peaks and beautiful meadows.
-This guide will tell you everything you need to know to take on the strenuous hike to Upper Ice Lakes.
+Known as one of the best hikes in all of Colorado, Ice Lakes is a spectacular hike that brings you to one of the bluest, most beautiful lakes you’ll ever see.
+The crystalline waters of Ice Lakes are surrounded by dozens of gorgeous peaks and beautiful meadows.
+This guide will tell you everything you need to know to take on the relatively moderate hike to Upper Ice Lakes.

-While I wish I had more time to make it a backpacking trip and spend a whole night camped out in the Ice Lakes Basin, the day hike was stunning!
+While I wish I had more time to make it a backpacking trip and spend a whole night camped out in the Ice Lakes Basin, the day hike still ended up being perfect!

 Though strenuous, there are few hikes in the world as rewarding as this one is for so little effort.
 Sure it’s steep, but in a short 2 hours, you can be sitting on the shores of a stunning alpine lake surrounded by the San Juans at nearly 13,000 ft elevation.